 Shuffle Sharding

-Cortex leverages on sharding techniques to horizontally scale both single and multi-tenant clusters beyond the capacity of a single node.
+Cortex leverages sharding techniques to horizontally scale both single and multi-tenant clusters beyond the capacity of a single node.

 Background

 The default sharding strategy employed by Cortex distributes the workload across the entire pool of instances running a given service (eg. ingesters).
-For example, on the write path each tenant’s series are sharded across all ingesters, regardless how many active series the tenant has or how many different tenants are in the cluster.
+For example, on the write path, each tenant’s series are sharded across all ingesters, regardless of how many active series the tenant has or how many different tenants are in the cluster.

-However, in a multi-tenant cluster this approach also introduces some downsides:
+However, in a multi-tenant cluster, this approach also introduces some downsides:

 1. An outage affects all tenants

-2. A misbehaving tenant (eg. causing out of memory) could affect all other tenants
+2. A misbehaving tenant (eg. causing out-of-memory) could affect all other tenants.

 The goal of shuffle sharding is to provide an alternative sharding strategy to reduce the blast radius of an outage and better isolate tenants.

-What is shuffle sharding
+What is shuffle sharding?

-Shuffle sharding is a technique used to isolate different tenant’s workloads and to give each tenant a single-tenant experience even if they’re running in a shared cluster.
+Shuffle sharding is a technique used to isolate different tenants’ workloads and to give each tenant a single-tenant experience even if they’re running in a shared cluster.
 This technique has been publicly shared and clearly explained by AWS in their builders’ library and a reference implementation has been shown in the Route53 Infima library.

-The idea is to assign each tenant a shard composed by a subset of the Cortex service instances, aiming to minimize the overlapping instances between two different tenants.
+The idea is to assign each tenant a shard composed of a subset of the Cortex service instances, aiming to minimize the overlapping instances between two different tenants.
 Shuffle sharding brings the following benefits over the default sharding strategy:

 • An outage on some Cortex cluster instances/nodes will only affect a subset of tenants.